 Every February, SVEC sponsors a tour of Tallahassee for ten high school Juniors in our service territory.
 While in Tallahassee, the students are introduced to the cooperative business model and Florida’s legislative process.

 - Participation in a mock bill debate on the floor of the senate or house of representatives

 - Tour of the governor’s mansion

 SVEC pays all tour expenses and provides chaperones.

-To be eligible for the tour, the student must be enrolled in the 11th grade of a high school or home school in SVEC’s service territory and have a grade point average of at least 3.0.
+To be eligible for the tour, a student must be enrolled in the 11th grade of a high school, private school or home school in SVEC’s service territory and have an unweighted grade point average of at least 3.0.
 The student must also be a dependent of an SVEC member, but cannot be a child or grandchild of a current SVEC employee or trustee.

 Students are chosen to participate in the tour based on a 250- to 500-word essay they submit on how cooperatives can reach out and engage with people of their generation.

 Two of the students who go on the Tallahassee tour are selected to represent SVEC in Washington, D.C. for the National Rural Electric Youth Tour held in June each year.
 They are flown to Washington and join students from around the country on visits to sites such as the Lincoln Memorial, Arlington National Cemetery, Smithsonian and Mount Vernon.
 SVEC pays all tour expenses and provides chaperones for this trip as well.